jkereako/stats-html-scraper-api/README.md

 # STATS, LLC. scraper
-Scrapes the URL [nesn.stats.com](http://nesn.stats.com) using [Beautiful Soup 4.3.2](http://www.crummy.com/software/BeautifulSoup/) and returns a JSON object using Flask's [jsonify](http://flask.pocoo.org/docs/0.10/api/#flask.json.jsonify).
+Scrapes data from [NESN's web site hosted with STATS](http://nesn.stats.com) using [Beautiful Soup 4.3.2](http://www.crummy.com/software/BeautifulSoup/) and returns a JSON object using Flask's [jsonify](http://flask.pocoo.org/docs/0.10/api/#flask.json.jsonify).

 I began this project while employed at [NESN](http://nesn.com) to better understand Python and to learn Flask.
-The intended goal was to organize STATS's data into an intelligble resource, because, as you can see from the website, it contains HTML markup carried over from 1996.
-It was never used for production, mainly due to the fact it scrapes HTML which is notoriously unreliable, but also because there was no immediate use for it.
+The intended goal was to organize STATS's data into an intelligble resource for use with client applications.
+As you can see from the website, STATS contains HTML markup circa 1996.

+This API was never used for production, partly because scraping HTML is notoriously unreliable——although, even 1 year later (Oct.
+2014) this API still functions perfectly——but mostly because there was no clear to monetize this.
+So, it was a purely acedemic exercise.

 # Installation
 See [`INSTALL.md`](https://github.com/jkereako/stats-html-scraper-api/blob/master/INSTALL.md).